The Legend of Spyro: Dawn of the Dragon: Plot

-The game's story continues three years after the events of The Legend of Spyro: The Eternal Night.
+The game's story continues three years after the events of the previous game.
 Spyro and Cynder, now teenagers, are broken free of their crystalline prison by mysterious enemies known as Grublins.
 The two are tethered together with green energy chains created by the Dark Master before being carried away, while Sparx is found by Hunter of Avalar, who was watching them from the shadows.
 Meanwhile, Spyro and Cynder find themselves in a dark, volcano-like area.
 When they try to leave, they find out they can't as they are chained to the platform they awoke on.
 After defeating several waves of Grublins and avoiding an earth Golem that attacks them soon after, Spyro and Cynder manage to escape the Catacombs with the help of Hunter, who is with Sparx.
-After reaching safety in Twilight Falls, Hunter reveals to Spyro, Cynder, and Sparx that the Dark Master, Malefor, had returned to the realm shortly after the events of The Legend of Spyro: The Eternal Night and has covered the land in darkness ever since.
+After reaching safety in Twilight Falls, Hunter reveals to Spyro, Cynder, and Sparx that the Dark Master, Malefor, had returned to the realm shortly after they disappeared and has covered the land in darkness ever since.